coronalabs/corona-docs/markdown/guide/monetization/IAP/index.markdown

 </div>
 <div class="docs-tip-inner-right">

-For Google IAP, this same transaction listener function also handles initialization ([init][plugin.google-iap-billing.event.init]) events.
-Thus, if you're using Google&nbsp;IAP, you should differentiate store transaction events from initialization events by conditionally checking the value of [event.name][plugin.google-iap-billing.event.storeTransaction.name].
-Please see the Google&nbsp;IAP [store.init()][plugin.google-iap-billing.init] documentation for an example of doing so.
+For Google IAP, this same transaction listener function also handles initialization ([init][plugin.google-iap-billing-v2.event.init]) events.
+Thus, if you're using Google&nbsp;IAP, you should differentiate store transaction events from initialization events by conditionally checking the value of [event.name][plugin.google-iap-billing-v2.event.storeTransaction.name].
+Please see the Google&nbsp;IAP [store.init()][plugin.google-iap-billing-v2.init] documentation for an example of doing so.

 </div>
 </div>